 Equalization matrix g corresponds to the first input matrix (matrix A) of the function.
-The algorithm assumes that matrix g is transposed during computation so that the matrix presents as column-major on input.
+The function assumes that matrix g is transposed during computation so that the matrix presents as column-major on input.

-The second input matrix (matrix B) is formed by two 2-by-1 vectors (y vectors in the preceding formula) so that each row of B represents a 2-by-1 vector output from each antenna port, and each call to armral cmplx mat mult 2x2 f32 computes two distinct x^ estimates.
+The second input matrix (matrix B) is formed by two 2-by-1 vectors (y vectors in the preceding formula) so that each row of B represents a 2-by-1 vector output from each antenna port, and each call to armral\cmplx\mat\mult\2x2\f32 computes two distinct x^ estimates.